What are ‘trivial benefits’ and how are they treated for tax purposes?

 But what exactly are trivial benefits and is there a limit to how much they can cost before being considered a taxable benefit?

-Examples include tea, coffee, and bottled water in the workplace and occasional gifts, such as a box of chocolates or flowers on their birthday, or a turkey to take home at Christmas.
+Examples include providing tea, coffee, and bottled water in the workplace and occasional gifts, such as a box of chocolates or flowers on their birthday, or a turkey to take home at Christmas.

 As the name suggests, the benefit is something small and is not to be confused with benefits in kind.
 These are more substantive and can include a company car, gym membership, etc., which are taxable benefits.